-43. If a student would like to be considered for another course as a result of changes to/cancellation of a course under paragraph 41 the University will use its reasonable endeavours to provide a suitable alternative course within the University of Suffolk (for which tuition fees may be payable) or suggest a suitable alternative course with an alternative provider in accordance with the arrangements outlined in the current Student Protection Plan.
+General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 11 of 44 43.
+If a student would like to be considered for another course as a result of changes to/cancellation of a course under paragraph 41 the University will use its reasonable endeavours to provide a suitable alternative course within the University of Suffolk (for which tuition fees may be payable) or suggest a suitable alternative course with an alternative provider in accordance with the arrangements outlined in the current Student Protection Plan.
 The University of Suffolk will provide a full refund of any tuition fee paid for the year of study in which the change takes place and may award compensation in accordance with the arrangements outlined in the Tuition Fee Policy and Student Protection Plan.
 Further guidance on Late Course Changes and Course Suspension can be found in Appendix 3.

-Internal Transfer Process

-44. The University recognises that occasionally students may begin their study on a programme in good faith but come to realise that this is not the route for them.
+Internal Transfer Process 44.
+The University recognises that occasionally students may begin their study on a programme in good faith but come to realise that this is not the route for them.
 In such cases, where students have appropriate qualifications and where suitable alternative programmes can be identified and are available, there is the possibility of internal transfer (see also Student Transfer Arrangements).

-45. Before formally transferring we advise students to talk to their Personal Tutor or Course Leader who can offer advice and guidance.
+45. Before formally transferring we advise students to talk to their Personal Tutor/Personal Academic Coach or Course Leader who can offer advice and guidance.

 46. Transfers are not guaranteed and will be considered on an individual basis.
 Students may be contacted by the new Course Leader before they are accepted onto their new programme.
 47. Internal transfers to professional health courses are not permitted.
 A new application would need to be submitted via UCAS.
 Individuals are advised to contact Admissions to check on specific course application deadlines.

-Student Details

-48. It is the responsibility of the student to ensure that all their details are accurate and that the University is kept informed of any changes to their address, emergency contact details and other information.
+Student Details 48.
+It is the responsibility of the student to ensure that all their details are accurate and that the University is kept informed of any changes to their address, emergency contact details and other information.
 Students are required to notify the University (using the online enrolment system) of their current home address and local address at the time of commencing a course.
-Once enrolled, all students are required to inform the University of any change of permanent or temporary contact details without delay via the address change facility on the student portal: the Online Administration Services and Integrated Systems (OASIS).
-Students who cannot access this facility must notify the Infozone, HE Administration Office or Partnerships Office in writing of any changes.
+Once enrolled, all students are required to inform the University of any change of permanent or temporary contact details without delay via the 'Update My Information' tab on the student portal: the Online Administration Services and Integrated Systems (OASIS).
+Students who cannot access this facility must notify the Student Centre (Infozone), HE Administration Office or Partnerships Office in writing of any changes.

-49. New students will be required to provide proof of their identity before being issued with their student ID card.
+General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 12 of 44 49.
+New students will be required to provide proof of their identity before being issued with their student ID card.
 Acceptable forms of identity include a current driving licence, valid passport or Biometric Residence Permit (BRP).
 International students may be subject to additional requirements before and on arrival in the UK and should refer to Admissions for more information.
 The documentation provided will also be used to confirm that the student's full name is recorded correctly in the University's records system.